Here is a dutch oven dump cake recipe, that is a spin on the classic but made while camping! You can get the recipe at the bottom of the post.

 Who loves eating dessert while camping?
-This campfire dump cake is one of our very favorite camping desserts.
+This campfire dump cake is one of our very favorite Dutch Oven Desserts.

 This recipe is so easy to make in a Dutch oven!
-It is just one dutch oven dump cake recipe in our collection.
+It is just one dump cake recipe in our collection.

-You will also enjoy our dump cake varieties: Lemon Blueberry, Pumpkin Pie Cake, Chocolate Cherry Lava, Caramel Apple Pie, and Cranberry Apple.
+You will also enjoy our other camping dump cake varieties: Lemon Blueberry, Pumpkin Pie Cake, Chocolate Cherry Lava, Caramel Apple Pie, and Cranberry Apple.

 Dutch Oven Cherry Dump Cake Recipe